MitjaNemec/Kicad_action_plugins/README.md

 ![Top sheet schematics](https://raw.githubusercontent.com/MitjaNemec/Kicad_action_plugins/master/screenshots/Replicate_layout_0.png)
 ![Hierarchical sheet to replicate](https://raw.githubusercontent.com/MitjaNemec/Kicad_action_plugins/master/screenshots/Replicate_layout_1.png)

-Once the section for replication (pivot section) has been laid out (modules, tracks and zones placed) you need to select anyone of the modules within this section and run the plugin.
+Once the section for replication (pivot section) has been laid out (modules, tracks and zones placed) you need to:
+1. select anyone of the modules within the pivot section
+2. run the plugin
+3. choose between linear and circular replication
+4. Enter replication step size (x,y in linear replication and radius, angle (in degrees) for circular replication
+5. select wheather you want to replicate also tracks and/or zones
+6. select wheather you want to replicate tracks/zones which are intersectin the pivot bounding box
+7. select wheather you want to delete already layed out tracks/zones (this is useful when updating already replicated layout)
+8. hit OK

 The replication can be linear or circular.
 For linear replication the plugin will ask for x and y offset (in mm) with respect to pivot section where replicated sections will be placed.
 For circular replication the plugin will ask for radius (in mm) and angle (in °) with respect to pivot section where replicated sections will be placed.